1 Current Path 1 Current Path

 From this high-level perspective, the world has generally become much more prosperous and slightly less unequal, reflected in Chart 4 that presents the size of the economies of India, China and the combined size of the African economy.
 With this comparison it is important to remember that the chart obscures the fact that Africa consists of 54 small economies.
 Nigeria is Africa's largest economy but accounts for less than 0.6% of the world GDP.

-The period of globalisation after the end of the Cold War appears to have seen a convergence among a group of rich states, slow growth in a group of middle-income countries (the so-called middle-income trap) and stagnation among poor countries.
+The period of globalisation after the end of the Cold War appears to have seen a convergence among a group of wealthy states, slow growth in a group of middle-income countries (the so-called middle-income trap) and stagnation among poor countries.
 Also, wealth is shifting from West to East as middle-class Westerners have seen less income growth than their (comparatively poorer but more populous) Asian counterparts.

 It is as if hyper-globalisation reached a tipping point with the 2007/08 global financial crisis, which temporarily turbocharged income inequality within and between countries.
 These trends have accelerated in the wake of the COVID-19 pandemic, as advanced economies (and a few emerging markets) recover faster than developing countries, partly because of better vaccine access.
 In 2020, the economic contraction associated with COVID-19 probably saw about 55 million additional people classified as extremely poor compared with no-COVID forecasts — with almost half being African.
-The youth, low-skilled individuals and those active in the informal sector have been disproportionately affected by the pandemic.
+The youth, low-skilled individuals, and those active in the informal sector have been disproportionately affected by the pandemic.
 In the words of the head of the International Monetary Fund (IMF): ‘The convergence between countries can no longer be taken for granted.’

 The numbers and percentages tell one story.
-Still, our interconnected world and access to information seem to have intensified a sense of relative deprivation among large swathes of the global populace, from India and China to the American Midwest and Afghanistan.
+Still, our interconnected world and access to information have intensified a sense of relative deprivation among large swathes of the global populace, from India and China to the American Midwest and Afghanistan.
 It is particularly evident in Africa.

 The interplay between inequality and growth